 Los Angeles has some great outdoor shopping areas and shopping districts.
+Some of the old indoor malls have removed the communal roof to become outdoor malls.
 There are also plenty of neighborhood malls built in the 1950s to 70s that look just like malls in the rest of the country.
 The indoor shopping malls listed here are only those worthy of being considered a "destination mall," either by virtue of their location or what they have to offer serious mall shoppers.

-Beverly Hills and Hollywood.
+.
 There are over 160 brand name stores including Hugo Boss, Dior, Coach and Diesel.
-Anchor stores are Macys and Bloomingdales.
-Foreign language directories and translators are available in Spanish and Japanese through Guest Services.
+Anchor stores are Macy’s and Bloomingdale’s.
+Foreign language directories and translators are available in Spanish, Japanese and Chinese through Guest Services.
 Special tourism promotions are available including hotel shuttle service, fashion consultations, spa packages and dining discounts.

 is mostly open air, but has some lower levels that are enclosed.
 You can hardly visit Hollywood without stopping here, since it is attached to the famed Chinese Theatre